Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-{\bf (3.1) Signal Replay Attacks}.
+{\bf (Electromagnetic Attacker Capability 3.1) Signal Replay Attacks}.
 These attacks \cite{remy2025sok,wu2020spoofing} can be waged by an attacker on Earth, replaying a delayed legitimate navigation signal to the target receiver during the TTFF (i.e., when a receiver acquires navigation signals).
-This means that the signal (i.e., the link segment) is the attack {\em entry point} and the user segment is the attack {\em impact point}.
+This means the signal (i.e., link segment) is the attack {\em entry point} and the user segment is the attack {\em impact point}.

-{\bf (3.2) Malicious Signal Attacks}.
+{\bf (Electromagnetic Attacker Capability 3.2) Malicious Signal Attacks}.
 These attacks \cite{remy2025sok,wu2020spoofing} can be waged by an attacker on Earth, using a malicious navigation signal that is crafted as a legitimate signal against a target receiver.
-The signal (i.e., the link segment) is the attack {\em entry point} and the user segment is the attack {\em impact point}.
-These attacks could defeat spoofing defense mechanisms \cite{remy2025sok}.
+The signal (i.e., link segment) is the attack {\em entry point} and the user segment is the attack {\em impact point}.